special-force-analytic/special-force-analytic.github.io/about.md

 * Senior Data Scientist at Central Group
 * MSc in Telecommunication Engineering at University College London (UCL)
 * BSc in Electronic and Communication Communication at SIIT

-## Who we are?
-Founded in September 2020, **DigitAIs** is a one-stop technology consulting company seeking to provide a Custom Data Analytics Platform Development, Digital Transformation and Solution through the power of data and AI technology, such as Data Analytics and Machine Learning.
-Our goal is to help enterprises accelerate their business capability by elevating the value from data, solving the complex chanllenges and delivering new business solution to achieve real business benefits.

 ## Our Vision?
 To enhance your business potential with data and AI